ahmedssabir/Textual-Visual-Semantic-Dataset-for-Text-Spotting/README.md

-# Textual Visual Semantic Dataset for Text Spotting
+# Textual Visual Semantic Dataset for Text Spotting  `Updates Coming Soon`
 <!---Visual Re-ranking with Natural Language Understanding for Text Spotting -->

 This dataset has been used in this paper: